jyc9/weex-plugin-jyc/README.md

-# weex-plugin-lottie
+# weex-plugin-jyc

-This is a weex component extend by [lottie-web](https://github.com/airbnb/lottie-web).
+This is a weex module extend by jyc.

 Require `weex` version >= 0.16.0